Infineon/mtb-example-btstack-freertos-ess/README.md

 4. After programming, the application starts automatically.
 Confirm that "\<CE Title>" is displayed on the UART terminal.

-5. To test using the LightBlue&reg; mobile app, do the following (see equivalent LightBlue&reg; app screenshots in Figure 1):
+5. To test using the AIROC&trade; Bluetooth&reg; Connect App, do the following (see equivalent AIROC&trade; Bluetooth&reg; Connect App screenshots in Figure 1):

     1. Turn ON Bluetooth&reg; on your Android or iOS device.

-    2. Launch the LightBlue&reg; app.
+    2. Launch the AIROC&trade; Bluetooth&reg; Connect App.

     3. Press the reset switch on the supported kit to start sending advertisements.

-    4. Swipe down on the LightBlue&reg; app home screen to start scanning for Bluetooth&reg; LE Peripherals; your device ("Thermistor") appears in the LightBlue&reg; app home screen.
+    4. Swipe down on the AIROC&trade; Bluetooth&reg; Connect App home screen to start scanning for Bluetooth&reg; LE Peripherals; your device ("Thermistor") appears in the AIROC&trade; Bluetooth&reg; Connect App home screen.
 Select your device to establish a Bluetooth&reg; LE connection.
 Once the connection is established, LED1 changes from OFF state to always ON state.

     5. Select **Environmental Sensing Service** and tap **SUBSCRIBE**.

          The temperature values will be updated every 5 seconds in representations such as HEX.

     **Figure 1.
-Testing with the LightBlue&reg; app on android**
+Testing with the AIROC&trade; Bluetooth&reg; Connect App on android**

     ![](images/fig_1.png)